Cricket, but turbo-charged.

 - Constant involvement; with the ball always being live the concepts of backing up and aggressively looking for run outs become important.
 With no overthrows for hitting walls players are encouraged to throw the stumps down almost every ball!

 - With all players batting and bowling everyone gets to play their part in a team victory.
 For every game played you are guaranteed involvement – no more fielding on the boundary!

 ECB Indoor Cricket Benefits for Outdoor Cricket

-For participants the addition of neutral umpires, provided by Play On Sports, and the use of the tv scoreboards adds to the excitement of the game while on the field.
-Off the field the online league tables (see here for example: www.playonsports.com) and player statistics allow players to track their personal and teams progress through the leagues.
+For participants there is the the addition of neutral umpires and when we have a fixed venue again the use of the tv scoreboards will add to the excitement of the game while on the field.
+Off the field the online league tables will also then become available and player statistics will allow players to track their personal and teams progress through the leagues.

-For Team Managers the use of the Play On Sports management system allows you to track player availability, confirm your teams and follow the league tables from start to finish.
+For Team Managers when the use of the online management system returns it will allow you to track player availability, confirm your teams and follow the league tables from start to finish.
 Featuring weekly email reminders for fixtures, team availability checks and a full statistics package the management system takes away the stress of running your side.

 Cricket Basic Rules Introduction

 - 24 overs per game, 12 per side

 - Everyone bowls at least one over, with four bowlers able to bowl two